Psalm 22 Continued

 “For there is none to help”: None among his disciples.
 One of them was to betray him, another to deny him, and all to forsake him and flee from him, as they did.
 Nor any among the angels in heaven.
 For though they ministered to him in the wilderness, and strengthened him in the garden, there were none near him on the cross.
 That it might be manifest that salvation was wrought out alone by him, (Isa.
 63:5).
 And, indeed, if any of these had been willing to have helped him, it was not in their power to do it, none but God could.
 And therefore he applies to him, who had promised and was as good as his word (Isa.
 49:8).

 We find in this, the loneliness that Jesus felt when all had abandoned Him.
 We know that even strong Peter denied Jesus when he felt he might be crucified with Him.
 The whole world may abandon you when terrible trouble comes, but God is always there.
 God did not abandon Jesus.
 This suffering of humiliation and death of the body on the cross had been part of God’s plan from the beginning.
-Notice in the Scripture that Jesus of His own free will, lay His life down for all who are His followers.
+Notice in the Scripture that Jesus, of His own free will, lay His life down for all who would follow Him.

 John 10:17 “Therefore doth my Father love me, because I lay down my life, that I might take it again.”